DS202-at-ISU/ds202-sandbox/README.md

 - Digging out a car from the snow in the parking lot at 10 Fahrenheit is hard
 - driving through a blizzard
 - I turned in an assignment 15 min late and got a 0 for it

+## Happies

+- talking to people is fun

+## Crappies

+- i am so tired already